Everything you need to know as a first-time student.

-Education students: The Faculty of Education will flag ex-Caboolture students to ensure that they are given professional experience in the Caboolture area.
+Education students: The Faculty of Education will identify previous Caboolture students to ensure that they are given professional experience in the Caboolture area.

 Nursing students: The InPlace computer program uses residential address postcodes to allocate students to clinical practice locations.
 If you live in the Caboolture area you will have access to placements in this area, however all placements may not be at Caboolture hospital.

 The University of the Sunshine Coast opened in 1996, and was the first greenfield university to be established in Australia since 1975.
 The University serves the Queensland Coast from Hervey Bay to Moreton Bay, with campuses at Sippy Downs, Gympie, Southbank in Brisbane and study centres at Fraser Island, Noosa, Caboolture and North Lakes.
-It contributes strongly to the economic and cultural development of the region it serves.
 It is renowned for its student support, work-integrated learning, and innovative study programs.

 Approximately 30 minutes by car.
 USC already provides a subsidised shuttle bus service that travels from North Lakes via Caboolture to the Sippy Downs campus.